 So far much digital TV is still DD2.0.
-(DD2.0 sound can be processed by Dolby Pro Logic II or other DSPs to produce surround sound, but is not DD5.1.
+(DD2.0 sound can be processed by Dolby Pro Logic II or other DSPs in your AVR to produce surround sound, but is not DD5.1.
 For most TV sources, DPLII is the appropriate setting for DD2.0 or "stereo" or "two channel" signals)

 National Geographic HD is DD5.1 24/7.
 If you get it, this is the best channel for testing if you have a problem with DD5.1.
 There are usually enough channels now with DD5.1 that switching to various channels should get you a DD5.1 signal from one of them.